Valen1402/Castlab-DMA/README.md

 # Castlab-DMA
-This project implement a Direct Memory Access unit on Xilinix FPGA VCU118 Please refer to the .pdf file for more description
+This project implement a Direct Memory Access unit on Xilinix FPGA VCU118 Please refer to the Lab2.pdf file for more description